allisonvaldez/ValidSubsequenceSol1/README.md

-# Coding Practice: Two Number Summation
+# Coding Practice: Valid Subsequence Solution 1
 This project is meant for me to practice coding interview questions with Python.
 In this project, I am presented with the following task: given two non-empty arrays of integers, write a function that determines whether the